Yusuf-M-Mirza/Project-1/README.md

 SQL queries regarding to trends in the hiring times of bikes can be found [here](https://github.com/Yusuf-M-Mirza/Project-1/blob/main/Trends_In_Hiring_Times.sql).

+SQL queries regarding to how the weather will affect the frequency of hires can be found [here]().

 ## Data Structure & Initial Checks
 The database structure used consists of two tables that were used in this project.
 Their names were 'journeys' and 'weather' and are shown below.